Table of contents

 CVE-2021-3972 | UEFI driver vulnerability |

-Luckily, you can fix almost all of the Lenovo security issues by installing the latest firmware updates from the Lenovo website.
+Luckily, you can fix almost all of the Lenovo security issues, and secure your online privacy, by installing the latest firmware updates from the Lenovo website.

 Driver security risk for Lenovo laptop users